 As with so many dental procedures, many patients want to know just how painful a bridge will be.
 The answer is that the bridge is not painful at all!
 You might experience some slight discomfort when the two crowns are placed, but there is very little invasive work being done.
 That means that your teeth stay healthy and avoid too much jostling.
-The replacement tooth itself just slides in between the two crowns and is held in place – it is not implanted in your jaw like some other procedures.
+The replacement tooth itself just slides in between the two crowns and is held in place – it is not implanted in your jaw like dental implants or implant supported dentures

 For more information regarding dental bridges, please give Water’s Edge Dental a call today at (208) 391-8554!